nazimboudeffa/prompt-engineering-cookbook/chap1.md

 Embracing an iterative approach allows for continuous improvement and optimisation of the generated content

 Iteration is important to consider when designing promps to create effetive, efficient, and outcome-aligned prompt

+## How to design a prompt with these 4 factors in mind